Hopding/pdf-lib/README.md

 // This should be a Uint8Array or ArrayBuffer
 // This data can be obtained in a number of different ways
-// If your running in a Node environment, you could use fs.readFile()
+// If you're running in a Node environment, you could use fs.readFile()
 // In the browser, you could make a fetch() call and use res.arrayBuffer() const fontBytes = ...